bakwankawa/Cosine-Similarity/README.md

 # Cosine-Similarity
-A task from campus to measure document similarity
+A task from campus to measure the document similarity.
+- in this project im using cosine coefficient to measure the accuracy of document similarity.